microsoft/regorus/README.md

 Regorus can be used from a variety of languages:

-- Javascript (nodejs): Via npm package `regorus-wasm`.
+- Javascript: Via npm package `regorusjs`.
 This package is Regorus compiled into WASM.
+- Python: Via `regorus` package.

 ## Getting Started